Why Do People Quit Watching Your Videos?

-Some have called this the “attention-driven economy,” you can’t do anything to irritate viewers of your video content.
-The ultimate ad blocker is loss of attention.
+Some have called this the “attention-driven economy” Know that, you can’t do anything to irritate viewers of your video content so that their attention is forced away.
+The ultimate ad blocker is (and has always been) loss of attention.

-One of the real issues is the quality of the streaming video.
-More than half of people who say they stop watching video due to poor picture quality.
+One of the real issues is the quality of streaming video.
+More than half of people who say they stop watching video is due to poor picture quality.
 Some of the poor quality is the video itself and some is caused by the streaming service.
-And that is the problem for marketers: There is no single cause for streaming issues, but the viewer gets frustrated the same for all issues.
+That is a huge problem for marketers: There is no single cause for poor streaming issues, but the viewer gets frustrated the same for all issues.

 The number one reason stop watching according to MUX (April 2017) is “Load time took too long” (85.1%); Re-buffering or stalling was neck and neck at 85.0% and playback errors caused people to stop watching 57.3%.